Felon Voting Laws By State

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-States follow different approaches to voter disenfranchisement.
-For instance, some states allow people with a felony conviction to vote even while incarcerated.
+States take different approaches to voter disenfranchisement.
+Some states allow people with felony convictions to vote even while incarcerated.
 Others require felons to complete their sentences before the state restores their voting rights.
-The following table lists out felon voting rights in each state.
+The following table lists felon voting rights in each state.

 State | Felon Voting Laws |